Steering Committee

 David A. Jobes

 David A. Jobes, PhD, ABPP, is a professor of psychology, director of the Suicide Prevention Laboratory, and associate director of clinical training at The Catholic University of America.
 He is also an adjunct professor of psychiatry at the Uniformed Services University School of Medicine.
-Dr. Jobes has published six books and numerous peer-reviewed journal a...
+Dr. Jobes has published seven books and numerous peer-reviewed journal...
 Read more

 Matthew Miller